 So, why do so many bartenders avoid this historic cocktail?

 I’ve made this cocktail with both regular orange juice juice and various cherry liqueurs, but the breakthrough came when I was finally was able to prepare it during blood orange season.
 Now, blood orange juice won’t necessarily make or break the recipe, but it does change the overall flavor for the better.
+Too much regular orange juice and you risk turning this cocktail from a Blood and Sand into a Screwdriver.

 Table of Contents